fynks/debrid-services-comparison/README.md

 </details>

 <details><summary>Do I need a VPN?</summary>
-❌t required, but a VPN can add privacy and sometimes helps with geo/routing issues.
+Not required, but a VPN can add privacy and sometimes helps with geo/routing issues.
 </details>

 ### Technical